-Audit Committee.
-The Audit Committee will oversee and monitor our financial reporting process and internal control system, review and evaluate the audit performed by our registered independent public accountants and reports to the board any substantive issues found during the audit.
+The Audit Committee oversees and monitors our financial reporting process and internal control system, reviews and evaluates the audit performed by our registered independent public accountants and reports to the board any substantive issues found during the audit.
 The Audit Committee will be directly responsible for the appointment, compensation and oversight of the work of our registered independent public accountants.
-The Audit Committee will review and approve all transactions with affiliated parties.
-The board will adopt a written charter for the Audit Committee, which will be available on our website.
-All members of the Audit Committee will be independent directors as defined under NASDAQ's listing standards.
-We intend to find an audit committee "financial expert" as that term is defined by SEC regulations.
+The Audit Committee reviews and approves all transactions with affiliated parties.
+The board has adopted a written charter for the Audit Committee, which will be available on our website.